finbourne/lusid-sdk-python/sdk/docs/StagingRuleSetApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_staging_rule_set(entity_type, as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] GetStagingRuleSet: Get a StagingRuleSet
+        # GetStagingRuleSet: Get a StagingRuleSet
         api_response = api_instance.get_staging_rule_set(entity_type, as_at=as_at)
         pprint(api_response)